rsta2/circle-docs/docs/basic-system-services/utilities.rst

 .. cpp:function:: size_t CString::GetLength (void) const

 	Returns the length of the string in number of characters (zero for empty string).

+.. cpp:function:: CString &CString::operator += (const char chChar)

+	Appends ``chChar`` to the string.
+Returns a reference to the string object.

+.. cpp:function:: CString &CString::operator += (const char *pString)

+	Appends ``pString`` to the string.
+Returns a reference to the string object.

+.. cpp:function:: CString &CString::operator += (const CString &rString)

+	Appends ``rString`` to the string.
+Returns a reference to the string object.

+.. cpp:function:: void CString::Append (const char chChar)

+	Appends ``chChar`` to the string.

 .. cpp:function:: void CString::Append (const char *pString)